snyk/snyk-nuget-plugin/README.md

 ## Snyk NuGet CLI Plugin

-The plugin provides dependency metadata for NuGet projects that manifest dependencies in `project.json` or `packages.config` files.
+The plugin provides dependency metadata for NuGet projects that manifest dependencies in `project.json`, `packages.config` or `project.assets.json` files.